Photograph signed by Bing, circa 1929.

 With Percy Kilbride in a still from Welcome Stranger, 1947.

-In-store display promoting Cat's Paw rubber heels, one of the sponsors of Bing and Rosemary Clooney's radio program, circa 1960.
+In-store display promoting Cat's Paw, one of the sponsors of Bing and Rosemary Clooney's radio program, which aired from 1960-62.

 Bing and Bob Hope endorse Munsingwear shirts, mid-1960s.